uriah65/SQLBaseAdminUtility/README.md

 **To display database names on the server**

-SqlBaseAdmin.exe -a dbnames -s serverName -p serverPassword
+SqlBaseAdmin.exe -a names -s serverName -p serverPassword

 **To display current processes and cursors on the server**